-Both source and target PowerShell systems support the Custom connector configuration option.
-This lets you store input parameters needed in your PowerShell scripts, such as API keys and secrets, passwords, URLs, etc. It accomplishes this by letting you define a UI form in which you can enter the parameter values.
+Source PowerShell systems, target PowerShell systems, and target Active Directory systems support the Custom connector configuration option.
+This lets you store input parameters needed in the various PowerShell scripts associated with the system, such as API keys and secrets, passwords, URLs, etc. It accomplishes this by letting you define a UI form in which you can enter the parameter values.
 You then receive them inside a

 $configuration JSON string in your PowerShell scripts.